obsproject/obs-websocket/README.md

 Binaries for Windows and Linux are available in the [Releases](https://github.com/Palakis/obs-websocket/releases) section.

 ## Using obs-websocket
+You may want to protect the Websocket server with some form of authentication.
+To do this, open the "Websocket server settings" dialog under OBS' "Tools" menu.
+In the settings dialogs, you can enable or disable authentication and set a password for it.

+An HTML5 frontend made by [t2t2](https://github.com/t2t2/obs-tablet-remote) (compatible with tablets and other touch interfaces) is available here : http://t2t2.github.io/obs-tablet-remote/

+### For developers
-The Websocket API server runs on port 4444 and a settings window is available in "Websocket server settings" under OBS' "Tools" menu.
-The obs-websocket protocol is documented in [PROTOCOL.md](PROTOCOL.md).
+The Websocket API server runs on port 4444 and the protocol is documented in [PROTOCOL.md](PROTOCOL.md).

 Here's a list of available language APIs for obs-websocket :
 - Javascript (browser & nodejs) : [obs-websocket-js](https://github.com/haganbmj/obs-websocket-js) by haganbmj

-There's currently no frontend available for obs-websocket.
+I'd like to know what you're building with or for obs-websocket.
+If you do something in this fashion, feel free to drop me an email at `contact at slepin dot fr` !

 ### Possible use cases
 - Remote control OBS from a phone or tablet on the same local network